Vovandro/go_utils/Readme.md

 ### Features

 - **Pipeline**: Apply a transformation function to a stream of input values.
+- **Filter**: Apply a filter function to a stream of input values.
 - **Split**: Split a stream of input values into two output streams based on a function.
 - **FanIn**: Merge multiple input streams into a single output stream.
 - **FanOut**: Distribute values from an input stream to multiple output streams.
 - **Batch**: Group input values into fixed-size batches.
 - **Parallel**: Process input values concurrently using a worker pool.
+- **Future**: Execute a function asynchronously and retrieve its result later, allowing non-blocking operations.

 ---